 - Your own website designed by the agency VAN VON

-- Two career-coaching sessions on career development, artistic profile and social media over the course of one year, taking place in Berlin, directed by VAN.
-This includes the travel to Berlin, including two nights in a three star hotel per session.
+- Two career-coaching sessions on career development, artistic profile and social media over the course of one year, taking place in Berlin or online (depending on the pandemic situation), directed by VAN.
+This includes the travel to/from Berlin, including two nights in a three star hotel per session, if the situation allows it to happen physically.

-- A financial workshop with recommendations on how to prepare for self-employment, save for rainy days, make small investments and plan for retirement by Julius Baer.
+- Financial workshop with recommendations on how to prepare for self-employment, save for rainy days, make small investments and plan for retirement by Julius Baer.
 The date and venue will be fixed based on your residence.
+Depending on the pandemic situation, this could be taking place online.

-- A long-weekend as a visiting student of the Verbier Festival Academy in July or August 2021.
-This includes the travel to Verbier, accommodation for three nights at an apartment or three star hotel, a ticket to a Verbier Festival concert (subject to availability), attendance at an Academy masterclass and a coaching session with a member of the Academy faculty.
+- Two day-participation as a visiting student of the Verbier Festival Academy in July 2022.
+This includes travel to Verbier, accommodation for three nights at an apartment or three star hotel, tickets to Verbier Festival concerts (subject to availability), attendance at Academy masterclasses and rehearsals and a coaching session with a member of the Academy faculty.

-- A performance opportunity offered by Andermatt Music during the 2021/2022 season: an invitation to perform one concert in Andermatt, in the newly-built Andermatt Concert Hall.
-Dates to be arranged by late 2020, subject to each winner’s availability.
+- Performance opportunity offered by Andermatt Music during the 2022/2023 or 2023/2024 season: an invitation to perform one concert in Andermatt, in the newly-built Andermatt Concert Hall.
+Dates to be arranged by summer 2022, subject to each winner and organizer’s availability.

 The six finalists can expect the following: